truefoundry/elasti/docs/README.md

     1. The Operator stops the informer/watch on the resolver.
     2. The Operator deletes the `EndpointSlice` pointing to the resolver.
     3. The system switches to **Serve Mode**.
+- **[In Serve Mode]**
+    1. Traffic hits the gateway, is routed to the target service, then to the target pod, and resolves the request.
+    2. The Operator periodically evaluates triggers defined in the ElastiService.
+    3. If **all** triggers indicate that the service is to be scaled down and cooldownPeriod has elapsed since last scale-up:
+        - Scales down the target service to zero replicas
+        - Switches to **Proxy Mode**

 ## 3. Controller